“In the depths of winter I finally learned there was in me an invincible summer.”

 An obvious but a very effective one.

-Regular exercise will give you more energy.
+Regular exercise – I lift weights twice a week and do a quick cardio routine twice a week too – will give you more energy.
 It will help you to release inner tensions, anxiety and stress.

 And so it will be easier to stay relaxed, positive and to think clearly with less overthinking and to act decisively.